dustinpfister/blog_posts/_posts/python-error.md

 categories: python
 layout: post
 id: 781
-updated: 2021-01-14 14:11:30
+updated: 2021-01-14 14:23:40
-version: 1.2
+version: 1.3
 ---

 One of the basic things that I still need to read up on a bit more with python is how to handle Errors.
 The process of doing so is a little differeent from what I am used to in a javaScript enviorment.
 However it would seem that it is only so different, just like with javaScript there is a kind of try catch statement.
+There are also ways of throwing a user defines exception of course, so everything that I am used to doing with errors in javaScript can more or less be done in python also.

+So in this post I will be going over the very basics of errors inclduing ways to go about causing them, how to handle them, and how to throw, or raise them if you prefer.
+After the basics I think it might be a good idea to work out a few quikc use case examples as to how Error handing is useful when making certian kinds of functions, and projects.
+This is an imporant part of knowing how to programe with python, and any lanague for that matter actually so lets take a quick look at some examples of Errors in python.

 <!-- more -->